Storm Damage Help for

 Emergency Tarping

-Temporary weatherproofing after storm damage can prevent additional loss and is often a covered service under your policy.
+Temporary weatherproofing after storm damage can prevent additional loss and is often covered by your policy.

 Insurance Documentation

-Gathering the right documentation — photos, inspection reports, repair estimates — is essential for a smooth claim process.
+Gathering photos, inspection reports, and repair estimates is essential for a smooth claim process.

 What to Do After Storm Damage